 Both tiers of Assessment Board shall have as members both internal and external examiners.
 A Programme (or Subject) Assessment Board must include at least one approved external examiner whose role is to act as a specialist academic advisor, reporting on academic standards and the processes of assessment.
 All external examiners on Programme (or Subject) Assessment Boards shall be informed that they have the right to attend the meeting of the Awards Assessment Board at which decisions on recommendations for award are made.
-Each Awards Assessment Board shall have at least one Chief External Examiner appointed to it, whose role shall be to maintain oversight of the assessment process, unless only one programme is covered by the Awards Assessment Board in which case the subject external examiner may fulfil this role.
+Each Awards Assessment Board shall have at least one Chief External Examiner appointed to it, whose role shall be to maintain oversight of the assessment Board in which case the subject external examiner may fulfil this role.